unicef/rhizome/docs/gulp.md

 ```

 * Use `gulp dev` in local development environment to build and watch frontend change.
-* Use `gulp` in production environment for deployment.
+* Use `gulp build` in production environment for deployment.

 ##Tasks